tilmanginzel/alfred-bluetooth-workflow/README.md

 <img src="./preview.jpg" width="600" alt="Preview: Alfred Bluetooth Workflow" />

+**Attribution**

+* [trietsch/alfred-bluetooth-connector](https://github.com/trietsch/alfred-bluetooth-connector) by Robin Trietsch was used as an inspiration for this workflow implementation
-This workflow uses the [BluetoothConnector](https://github.com/lapfelix/BluetoothConnector) by Felix Lapalme to easily connect / disconnect a Bluetooth device by its MAC address.
+* [lapfelix/BluetoothConnector](https://github.com/lapfelix/BluetoothConnector) by Felix Lapalme is used to easily connect / disconnect a Bluetooth device by its MAC address

+**License**

 ```
 The MIT License (MIT)